didemertens/sei-project-1/README.md

 The goal of this version of Frogger is to get all of the witches to their cauldrons at the other side of the board.
 There are obstacles to avoid, the birds and winged horses, and others that you have to hitch a ride with, the clouds and rainbows.

 The player uses the arrow keys to move the witches.
 I wanted the image of the witch to change depending on the arrow keys.
 For example, if the witch moved to the right I wanted her image to face the right as well.
-I did this by setting the correct image of witch on the correct background image, as can be seen here for the right arrow key:
+I did this by setting the correct image of the witch on the correct background image, as can be seen here for the right arrow key:

 ```
  switch (e.keyCode) {